fsquillace/junest/README.md

     # juju -b

-In this way the script will create a directory containing all the essentials files to make JuJu working properly (such as pacman, yaourt, arch-chroot and proot).
+In this way the script will create a directory containing all the essentials files in order to make JuJu working properly (such as pacman, yaourt, arch-chroot and proot).
 Remember that the script to build the image must run in an ArchLinux OS with arch-install-scripts, package-query, git and the base-devel packages installed.
 To change the build directory just use the *JUJU_TMPDIR* (by default /tmp).

-To install the image named juju-x86\_64.tar.gz:
+After creating the image juju-x86\_64.tar.gz you can install it by running:

     # juju -i juju-x86_64.tar.gz

 Dependencies
 ------------
 JuJu comes with a very short list of dependencies in order to be installed in most of GNU/Linux distributions.
-The dependencies needed to be in the host OS are:
+The dependencies needed in the host OS are:
 - bash
 - wget or curl
+- tar
 - mkdir
 - linux kernel 2.6.32+